Nextiva / Blog / Customer Experience

 Typical use cases include:

 One of the most important aspects of inbound contact centers is advanced call routing.
-You can route calls or messages to the most suitable agents based on their skill set, availability, or customer service history.

 Unlike traditional call centers, you’ll likely have several options per channel, per numeric option, and even per sub-menu.
 The technology you invest in will always be hard at work to ensure your customers get through to the right place in the most efficient manner.